FAQs

 We do not guarantee that your story or essay will be published.
 As mentioned above, getting published is hard.
 And, obviously, we only have so much control over your work.
 Ultimately it is your story or essay that will be accepted or rejected by literary journals.

 But we do guarantee that we will carefully read your work; we will thoughtfully and strategically come up with a list of journals that we think may publish your work; we will submit your work, correctly formatted, as specified by each journal; and we will be available if you have any questions or concerns.
-If you’re not completely satisfied with our performance, we offer a full refund within 30 days of receiving your work.
+If you’re not completely satisfied with our submission services, we offer a full refund within 30 days of receiving your work (editing not included).

 How do you protect my privacy?
 What do you do with my story/essay when you're done submitting?
 How do you manage our "shared email"?
 (You know, stuff like that.)